sphinx-doc/sphinx/doc/config.rst

          ... old template content ...
          {% endblock %}

+.. confval:: html_domain_indices

+   If true, generate domain-specific indices in addition to the general index.
+   For e.g. the Python domain, this is the global module index.
+Default is ``True``.

+   This value can be a bool or a list of index names that should be generated.
+   To find out the index name for a specific index, look at the HTML file name.
+   For example, the Python module index has the name ``'py-modindex'``.

+   .. versionadded:: 1.0

 .. confval:: html_use_modindex

    If true, add a module index to the HTML documents.
 Default is ``True``.

+   .. deprecated:: 1.0
+      Use :confval:`html_domain_indices`.

 .. confval:: html_use_index